Did you know businesses get an ROI of $4.87 for every $1 spent on influencer marketing? 🤯

 Now you’ve explored all the benefits of influencer marketing, you might be ready to get started.
 So we’ve curated a selection of resources from our blog that’ll point you in the right direction.

-- Plan your influencer marketing strategy: A step-by-step guide to planning your campaigns.
+- Plan your influencer marketing strategy: A step-by-step guide to planning your campaigns, setting aside marketing budgets and makign the most of influencer-generated content.

 - Pick your influencer tools: Discover platforms to help you find and manage influencer relationships.